 Becoming a licensed Maker Faire provides organizers access to this vibrant, diverse, and well-established international community of makers.
-We also provide Tools and Assistance.
+We also provide a suite of Tools and Assistance (see below).

 An Established, Global Audience

 At any given time, the Make: universe is reaching over 6.3 million people with these stories of making and ingenuity.
-Some additional facts about the reach of MAKE:
+Some additional facts about the reach of Make: and Maker Faire:

 - 7.8 million monthly pageviews

 Tools and Assistance

 Branding Each fair is delivered a logo set and a website template design that builds on the distinct Maker Faire visual identity.
 Branding guidelines provide additional help and directions on how to leverage the brand in print, web, and on-site.
 A new, custom Maker Faire WordPress theme complete with Call for Makers backend system delivers brand impact, reach, maker and event promotion, and maker communications.